GrahamLinagora/form-server-api/README.md

 		<pre>
     	{
       		name : 'Form Instance name',
+      		description : 'Instance Description',
-      		description : 'A description of the instance', open : 'true or false',
+      		open : 'true or false',
       		model : {}
     	}
     	</pre>

 		The body should only contain fields to modify.<br />
-		Although *form_id* can be modified, it should not make sense.<br />
+		Although 'form_id' can be modified, it should not make sense.<br />
-		*open* indicates the status of an instance, i.e. if people can fill-in this form instance.
+		'open' indicates the status of an instance, i.e. if people can fill-in this form instance.

 		<br /><br />
 		Returns HTTP status 201 if updated.